DallanQ/lost_ruins_of_arnak/QA.md

 > Can I save the effects of idol tiles and research bonus tiles for later use if I don't have the resources to use them immediately?

 No, you cannot save the effects of these tiles for later.
 According to the rules, when you gain an idol or a research bonus tile, you must resolve its effect immediately.
 The rulebook states:

-- Discovery Rules (Page 10): "Take the idol.
+Discovery Rules (Page 10): "Take the idol.
 Immediately resolve the idol's effect."
-- Research Rules (Page 14): "If the space has a face-up research bonus tile, immediately gain the depicted bonus and remove the bonus tile from the game."
+Research Rules (Page 14): "If the space has a face-up research bonus tile, immediately gain the depicted bonus and remove the bonus tile from the game."

 Thus, if you receive an idol or a bonus tile and you don't have the necessary resources to use the effect, you will lose the opportunity to utilize that effect.
 You cannot save it for a future turn.

 [do-you-flip-level-ii-idols-for-the-bonus-upon-acqu](https://boardgamegeek.com/thread/2802284/do-you-flip-level-ii-idols-for-the-bonus-upon-acqu)

 > There's a face up idol and a face down idol at each level II site.
-After exploring the site and getting the two idol tiles, does the face down one remain face down, or do we get the unknown bonus and then flip it face down?
+After exploring the site and getting the two idol tiles.
+Does the face down one remain face down?
+Or do we get the unknown bonus and then flip it face down?

 No, you only receive the bonus from the face-up idol immediately.
 According to the rulebook, *To Discover a New Site* on Page 10: